greenm01/vb4x/docs/vb4x_specs.md

 Squadrons are grouped together into fleets for the purpose of traversing jump lanes.
 Fleets may be joined or split off (creating new fleets) for strategic purposes in any non-hostile system.
 There is no limit to the number of squadrons assigned to a fleet.

-Merchant Marine ships, Orbital Shipyards, and Starbases may join a fleet for escort.

 ### 2\.3.4 Task Force

 A Task Force is temporary grouping of squadrons organized for combat.
 After the cesattion of hostilities the task force is disbanded and surviving squadrons return to their respective fleets.